lilab-bcb/cumulus/docs/cellranger.rst

 Only run the count part
 ^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes, people might want to perform demultiplexing locally and only run the count part on the cloud.
-This section describes how to only run the count part via ``cellranger_orchestra``.
+This section describes how to only run the count part via ``cellranger_workflow``.

 #.
 Copy your FASTQ files to the workspace using gsutil in your unix terminal.